kensthilaire/xrp-applications/driver_station/README.md

     {
         "controller" : "joystick",
-        "xrp_ipaddr" : "<fill in XRP IP Address>", "team"       : 9999,
+        "xrp_ipaddr" : "<fill in XRP IP Address>", "port"       : 9999,
         "socket_type": "TCP",
         "debug"      : true
     }
 ### Configuration Parameter Descriptions
  * controller - must be set to `joystick`.
 Future versions of the application will likely support additional controller types.
  * xrp_ipaddr - used to specify the IP address of the XRP.
 You may remove this parameter if you want to specify the XRP IP address at the command line
- * team - used to define the UDP/TCP port number for the socket connection between the control application and the XRP.
+ * port - used to define the UDP/TCP port number for the socket connection between the control application and the XRP.
 This port number should be greater than 5000 and less than 65534.
  * socket_type - specifies the type of socket connection, either TCP or UDP
  * debug - enables debug logging for additional output, set to `false` to disable verbose logging